Taxation in Greenland: Income taxation

 All citizens of Greenland are subject to personal taxation on the basis of full or limited tax liability.
 The government tax rate is up to 44%, depending on the municipality of taxation.
 There are some tax deductions in Greenland.
 Fully tax liable individuals and individuals with limited tax liability from employment and employment related income are entitled to an allowance of DKK 48,000 a year (2016 amount).
 Persons with full tax liability to Greenland are further entitled to an extra allowance of DKK 10,000 a year (2016 amount).
 A deduction for foreign workers also exists, and this deduction can be as high as 35%.
 Deductions are also available to students and parents.

 Fully tax liable individuals and individuals with limited tax liability from employment and employment related income are entitled to an allowance of DKK 48,000 a year (2016 amount).
 Persons with full tax liability to Greenland are further entitled to an extra allowance of DKK 10,000 a year (2016 amount).
 The amounts can be subject to adjustment every year, but have been stable for a number of years.

 VAT and business taxes

-Greenland is one of the very few countries in the world that do not charge value-added tax (VAT).
+Greenland is one of the very few areas in the world that do not charge value-added tax (VAT).
 This means that citizens of Greenland and who purchase goods outside Greenland—and taking or sending goods to Greenland—have the opportunity to get VAT refunded.
-It's called VAT-refund.